The 5 Best Work Boots For Sweaty Feet: Reviewed to Make Your Life Easy

 Timberland PRO Men’s Helix 6″ Non-Waterproof Steel Toe Work Boot

 And finally, another pair of Timberlands.
-Unlike the Mudsills, this offering from the boot-making behemoth comes with with high walls and pretty much every safety feature your heart could desire.
+Unlike the Mudsills, this offering from the boot-making behemoth comes with high walls and pretty much every safety feature your heart could desire.

 Unsurprisingly, we begin with full-grain leather uppers and thick rubber soles.
 Again Timberland have opted for a cement construction in order to give the boots maximum flexibility and have added their Active Heel Lock Lacing System to ensure a secure fit, even when your feet are flexing, twisting and turning to the max.